KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 https://github.com/KeyboardKit/KeyboardKit.git
 ```

-After installing KeyboardKit, make sure to link it to all targets that need it.
+KeyboardKit must be linked to all targets that will use it, while KeyboardKit Pro must only be linked to the main app target.
+Other targets will still be able to use KeyboardKit Pro without linking directly to it.